FortiMatt/FortiOS-Troubleshooting/README.md

 ## Notice

 Please note that this repo is not publically endorsed/supported by Fortinet.
 I am just a sales engineer trying to make my life easier.
-Feel free to submit any additonal topics command via https://forms.gle/r14jt4Yoxb36cLsG8
+Feel free to submit any additonal topics command via [Google Form] (https://forms.gle/r14jt4Yoxb36cLsG8)